Six easy ways to encourage your child to read

-Strong reading skills are at the heart of success in the 11+ exams.
-But what if your child simply isn’t picking up books willingly?
-Many parents worry when their child shows little enthusiasm for reading, yet the good news is that there are tried-and-tested ways to help.
-Here are six practical strategies to encourage a reluctant reader and build the habits that make a real difference:
+Strong reading skills help children thrive both in the classroom and in life.
+But what if your child isn’t picking up books willingly?
+Many parents worry when their child shows limited enthusiasm for reading, yet the good news is that there are tried-and-tested ways to help.
+Small changes can make a big difference, and you can spark that love of reading sooner than you think.

 1. Give Them Ownership